BlueBrain/PhyAnim/README.md

 ### Build command

-Once the given dependencies are installed, Brayns can be cloned and built as follows:
+Once the given dependencies are installed, PhyAnim can be cloned and built as follows:

     $ git clone https://github.com/BlueBrain/PhyAnim.git
     $ cd PhyAnim && mkdir build && cd build